-- You can select either insert or overwrite for input1.
+- You can select either insert or overwrite for input\1.
 With overwrite, text you input replaces the text at the current cursor location.
-You can toggle between insert and overwrite by performing the operation: [SHIFT] [DEL] (INS).
-The cursor appears as " II" for insert and as " III" overwrite. - 1 Insert and overwrite switching is possible only when the Linear input/output mode (page 1-35) is selected.
+You can toggle between insert and overwrite by performing the operation: (INS).
+The cursor appears as " " for insert and as " " for overwrite. - \1 Insert and overwrite switching is possible only when the Linear input/output mode (page 1-34) is selected.